whdesigns/ExperienceCanadaProject/README.md

    <br />

 #### Step Five:
-###### Type following into the terminal to pull up the website using your localhost with the use of browser-sync
+###### Type the following into the terminal to pull up the website using your localhost with the use of browser-sync

  ```
 gulp watch
  ```
+###### Now whenever something is updated and saved the browser will automatically refresh to display these changes.

   <br />